Stock Price Responses to Firm-Level News in Supply Chain Networks: Conclusion

 \section{Conclusion}

-This study examines how positive and negative news about firms affects the change rate of their stock prices and, moreover, how it affects the change rate of stock prices of the firms' suppliers and clients, using a large sample of publicly listed firms across the world and another of Japanese listed firms.
-The level of positiveness and negativeness of each news article is determined by FinBERT, a natural language processing model fine-tuned specifically for financial information.
-Supply chains of firms across the world are identified mostly by financial statements and supplemented by other information on the website and news medias, while those of Japanese firms are taken from large-scale firm-level surveys.

-We find that positive news increases the change rate of stock prices of firms mentioned in the news before its disclosure, most likely because of diffusion of information through private channels, such as SNS and word of mouth.
-Positive news also raises stock prices of the firms' suppliers and clients before and after its disclosure, confirming propagation of market values through supply chains.
-In addition, we generally find a larger post-news effect on stock prices of the mentioned firms and their suppliers and clients than the pre-news effect.
-The positive difference between the post- and pre-news effects can be considered as the net effect of the disclosure of positive news, controlling for information diffusion through private channels.
-However, the post-news effect on suppliers and clients in Japan can be smaller than the pre-news effect, a result opposite to those from firms across the world.
-This notable result is possibly because supply chain links of Japanese firms are stronger than global supply chains while such knowledge is restricted to selected investors.
+We find that news sentiment, both positive and negative, is associated with systematically higher and lower change rates of stock prices of firms mentioned in the news in the pre- and post-news period.
+News sentiment is also associated with stock price responses of the firms’ suppliers and clients in both the pre-news and post-news periods, consistent with systematic valuation comovements along supply-chain relationships observed in other studies.
+In addition, we generally find that post-news effects on stock prices of the mentioned firms and their suppliers and clients are larger than pre-news effects.
+However, for Japanese firms, post-news effects on suppliers and clients can be smaller than pre-news effects, in contrast to the pattern observed for firms across the world.

 The important opening question not addressed by this study is the significant heterogeneity of supply chain relationships, which can lead to varying impacts of news sentiment.
 For example, some suppliers are easily replaceable, while others are not; some trade relationships are long-term, potentially reflecting trust or sunk costs; additional links, such as shareholding or dual board membership, may exist; and the recognition of supply chain relationships by investors can vary.
 Examining the heterogeneity presents an important direction for future research.